jcollard/unm-hip/README.md

 convolveRows :: (Num (Pixel img), Image img) => [Pixel img] -> img -> img
 ```

-Given a list consisting solely of pixel values representing a 1D
+Given a list consisting solely of `Pixel` values representing a 1D
-convolution kernel and an image, **convolveRows** returns the 1D discrete
+convolution kernel and an `Image`, **convolveRows** returns the 1D discrete
-periodic convolution of the rows of the image with the kernel.
+periodic convolution of the rows of the `Image` with the kernel.

 For example,

 ```haskell